opensearch-project/documentation-website/_dashboards/workspace/manage-workspace.md

 Original use case | Target use case |
 :---: | :---:
-Analytics  | Unable to update to other use cases Search  | Analytics
+Analytics  | Cannot update to other use cases.
+Search  | Analytics
 Security analytics  | Analytics
 Observability  | Analytics